 What needs to be considered for student oversight in my instructional environment?

 One very important area of reducing risks of injury and illness is to provide the appropriate level of student oversight.
 Faculty and staff need to evaluate equipment or processes for significant risk of injury or harm in order to determine when it is not safe for a student to work alone.
 Working in teams is always encouraged, even in lowest level risk spaces.
-Consult the Hazard Classifications for Shop Equipment (Tools) and Injury Prevention Measures for categories of expected student oversight based on the inherent risk levels of equipment, or processes such as welding.
+Consult the Equipment Hazard Classification for categories of expected student oversight based on the inherent risk levels of equipment, or processes such as welding.
 Faculty and staff who are not present to provide direct student supervision in the instructional environment can facilitate students' access as follows:

 Implementing Safety Equipment and Infrastructure Needs